 Dhaka’s air quality remains ‘moderate’

-Dhaka's air quality continues to be in the 'moderate' zone, all thanks to intermittent monsoon showers.
+Dhaka's air quality continued to be in the 'moderate' zone on Sunday morning.

-With an air quality index (AQI) score of 72 at 8.38 am Thursday, the densely populated metropolis ranked 19th in the list of world cities with the worst air quality.
+With an air quality index (AQI) score of 63 at 9:00am, the metropolis ranked 20th in the list of world cities with the worst air quality.

-Saudi Arabia's Riyadh, Kuwait’s Kuwait City and Pakistan’s Lahore occupied the first three spots in the list, with AQI scores of 204, 162 and 154, respectively.
+Saudi Arabia's Riyadh, Pakistan's Lahore and Kuwait's Kuwait City occupied the first three spots in the list, with AQI scores of 168, 167 and 163 respectively.

 An AQI between 50 and 100 is considered 'moderate' with an acceptable air quality.
 However, there may be a moderate health concern for a very small number of people who are unusually sensitive to air pollution.